deleeuw/smacofFlat/README.md

 - creates the MDS data structure (a matrix) from Delta or (Delta, W) and back
 - only entries below the diagonal are used
 - in the MDS data structure dissimilarities are already sorted
-- the FFI uses .C(), so the C code does not use the R API
+- smacofSS uses a single .C() call, so the C code does not use the R API
 - the C code is supposed to be portable
-- seems reasonably fast
+- 5 to 30 times as fast as smacofSym from the smacof package
+- R routines for data manipulation and plotting are included